Manbij: Syrian Civil War

 On 12 March 2017, the Legislative Assembly of Manbij approved the elected co-presidents who then took office.
 During the meeting the departments of the committee members, co-presidents and committees were determined after speeches and evaluations.
 13 committees were determined.
 The 13 new committees include 71 Arabs, 43 Kurds, 10 Turkmen, 8 Circassians, an Armenian and a Chechen.

 On 1 November 2018, Turkish and US troops began joint patrols around Manbij along the front lines of the Euphrates Shield rebel territory and the Manbij Military Council.
 The joint patrols were seen as part of a "roadmap" for easing tensions between militants in the region and tensions between the two NATO allies.

-On 28 December 2018 the YPG asked the Assad government via Twitter to protect Manbij from attacks by the Turkish-backed Free Syrian Army.
+On 28 December 2018, the YPG asked the Assad government via Twitter to protect Manbij from attacks by the Turkish-backed Free Syrian Army.
 The Syrian government's media said the Syrian army had entered Manbij, a claim that was disputed by other sources the same day.
 The Syrian Observatory for Human Rights reported that the Syrian Army was still outside of the town.

 On 15 January 2019, a suicide attack in Manbij claimed by ISIL left at least 19 casualties.
 Among them, four U.S. military personnel were reported dead and three wounded.
-Two of the dead were U.S. Army soldiers, one was a U.S. Department of Defense civilian working in support of the Defense Intelligence Agency, and one was an employee of Valiant Integrated Services, a contractor supporting American operations.
+One of the dead was a U.S. Army soldier, one was U.S. Navy sailor Shannon M. Kent, one was a U.S. Department of Defense civilian working in support of the Defense Intelligence Agency, and one was an employee of Valiant Integrated Services, a contractor supporting American operations.

 During the 2019 Turkish offensive into north-eastern Syria, following the withdraw of US and other Western troops from northern Syria, the Syrian Arab Army and Russian Military Police entered Manbij to preempt a Turkish and TFSA offensive.

+On 6 December 2024, the Syrian National Army launched an offensive on Manbij against the Syrian Democratic Forces.
+On 9 December 2024, it was reported, that the SNA took control of the city.
+Since the takeover, Manbij has faced a sharp rise in security incidents and looting, mirroring trends in other areas under SNA control.
+The SOHR reported that SNA militants had looted the houses of Kurdish residents.
+On February 3, 2025, a VBIED detonated near the Hassin station, just outside Manbij City, killing at least 19 people.
+The following day, residents of the city conducted a general strike to protest the negligence of pro-Turkish factions in maintaining security and order.

 Ecclesiastical history

 Lequien names ten bishops of Hierapolis.
 Among the best-known are Alexander of Hierapolis, an ardent advocate of Nestorianism, who died in exile in Egypt; Philoxenus of Mabbug, a famous Miaphysite scholar; and Stephen of Hierapolis (c.
 600), author of a life of St. Golindouch.
 In the sixth century, the metropolitan see had nine suffragan bishoprics.
 Chabot mentions thirteen Jacobite archbishops from the ninth to the twelfth century.
 One Latin bishop, Franco, in 1136, is known.

-Hierapolis in Syria is the nominal see of three Catholic successor titular sees :
+Hierapolis in Syria is the nominal see of three Catholic successor titular sees: